Gabriel Park

 Gabriel Park is a 90.65 acre public park in Portland, Oregon, United States.
 It features a baseball field, softball field, soccer field, basketball courts, tennis courts, skatepark, volleyball courts, disabled access play area, disabled access restrooms, dog off-leash area, paved and unpaved paths, reservable picnic sites, and WiFi.
-The park is located between the Maplewood, Multnomah, and Hillsdale neighborhoods of Southwest Portland at 45th Avenue and Vermont Street.
+The park is located between the Maplewood, Multnomah, and Hayhurst neighborhoods of Southwest Portland at 45th Avenue and Vermont Street.

 The Southwest Community Center is located at the Northwest corner of Gabriel Park.
 Amenities include indoor swimming pool, indoor basketball court, fitness room, gymnasium, rock climbing wall, weight room, kitchen, meeting room, party room, and wireless Internet access.

 History

 In October 1950, the Parks Bureau purchased an 87 acre tract of land featuring two small creeks and wooded areas between Vermont and Canby Streets for $120,000.
 The land had been bought in 1890 by a Swiss immigrant named Ulrich Gabriel, who farmed this land and operated the Pine Creek Dairy as well.
 In July 1995, Portland Parks & Recreation offered a 1.75 acre dog off-leash area on a six-month trial basis in Gabriel Park.
 The Southwest Community Center was funded by Measure 26-10 and opened in June 1999.